 - So for 4 portions, use 400g (14oz) of semolina, tossed in a tablespoon of olive oil, salt, pepper and 400ml of liquid: water topped with 2 teaspoons of Moroccan orange blossom water and mixed with a handful of golden sultanas, then heat.

-It's a taste sensation that tickles the senses: pop in a mini mac and hit the cayenne spice then the second that follows, the (reduced) sugar in the macaron shells put out the fire.
+It's a taste sensation that tickles the senses: pop in a mini macaron and hit the cayenne spice then the second that follows, the reduced sugar in the macaron shells puts out the fire.
 Taste it and see!

 Absolutely!
-This is a great dish for entertaining.
+This chicken tagine recipe is a great dish for entertaining.
 Prepare it in advance - even the day before.
-What's more, it freezes well.
-If intending to make this ahead of time and freeze, make this without the prunes then cool and freeze.
+What's more, it freezes well without the prunes.
+Just follow the first 2 recipe steps then cool and freeze.
 Once defrosted thoroughly, add the prunes and reheat.

 Chicken Tagine with Prunes